dandi/handbook/docs/11_view.md

-The landing page of each `Dandiset` contains important information including metadata provided by the owners such as contact information, description, license, access information and keywords, or simple statistics for a `Dandiset` such as size of the `Dandiset` and number of files.
+The landing page of each `Dandiset` contains important information including metadata provided by the owners such as contact information, description, license, access information and keywords, simple statistics for a `Dandiset` such as size of the `Dandiset` and number of files, or a summary of the `Dandiset` including information about species, techniques, and standards.

 <img
 src="../img/web_dandiset_lp.png"